 Put a home plate and pitcher's mound in your back yard, 50 feet apart or whatever the distance is in your league.
 Set a target bucket behind the plate.
 An old milk crate works fine.

 Mine is pretty claptrappity.
-I attached a three-foot plastic rod to the end of an 8-foot 2x2 stud, and then I attached an old windshield wiper to the top of the rod, perpendicular to the rod, so I had an 11-foot long "capitol T." Finally, I used some lawn furniture and a heavy toolbox to stand it up straight.
+I attached a one-foot plastic rod to the end of an 8-foot 2x2 stud, and then I attached an old windshield wiper to the top of the rod, perpendicular to the rod, so I had an 11-foot long "capitol T." Finally, I used some lawn furniture and a heavy toolbox to stand it up straight.

 This thing cost me about two bucks to make (the price of a 2x2), and it gives me an excellent pitching-practice workout.